Add user controls for data slicing and dicing

 // src/App.jsimport MedianLine from "./components/MedianLine"// Insert the line(s) between here...import Controls from "./components/Controls"// ...and here.class App extends React.Component {// Insert the line(s) between here...const [salariesFilter, setSalariesFilter] = useState(() => () => true);// ...and here.const [filteredBy, setFilteredBy] = useState({USstate: "*",year: "*",jobTitle: "*",});// ...// Insert the line(s) between here...function updateDataFilter(filter, filteredBy) {setFilteredBy(filteredBy);setSalariesFilter(() => filter);}// ...and here.render() {// ...}}

-component and add a default salariesFilter
+We import the Controls component and add a default salariesFilter function

-method passes the filter function and
+to this.state.
+The updateDataFilter method passes the filter function and

-dictionary from arguments to App state.
+filteredBy dictionary from arguments to App state.
 We'll use it as a callback

-in Controls
+in Controls.

 The rest of filtering setup happens in the render method.